-- Manual URL submission: If you opt-out of the automating the URL process, click to add a URL here.
+- Manual URL submission: If you opt out of automating the URL process, click to add a URL here.

-- Overview: Here, you can see the quota left for the day, successful submissions, failed submissions.
+- Overview: Here, you can see the quota left for the day, successful submissions, and failed submissions.

 - URLs submitted: Breakdown of how many URLs have been submitted (either successfully or failed) in the last 48 hours.